IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 ```

 Here we are passing two arguments: `--action` and `--config`.
 The former is to
-specify the action of interest, and the latter is to supply additional
+specify the desired action, and the latter is to supply additional configuration
-configuration parameters, such as the location of the training data and the
+parameters, such as the location of the training data and the values of the
-values of the model’s hyperparameters.
-Keeping all parameters in a separate
+model’s hyperparameters.
+Keeping all parameters in a separate file, as opposed
-file, as opposed to hard-coding them, makes the code reusable, and passing them
+to hard-coding them, makes the code reusable, and passing them all at once as a
-all at once as a single file scales much better than passing each parameter as a
+single file scales much better than passing each parameter as a separate
-separate argument.
+argument.

 The `task` module is conceptually as follows (see the repository for the exact
 implementation):